Social Media Campaigns: 14 Exemplary Campaigns to Inspire Your 2025 Strategy

 Fostering Engagement Through Friendly Competition

-Asos’s ‘Versus’ series on TikTok features influencers competing to style a model.
+Asos’s ‘Versus’ series on TikTok features influencers who compete to style a model.

 Why It Works:

-- Interactive – As a result, it encourages viewers to share opinions, boosting engagement.
+- Interactive – It invites viewers to share opinions, which boosts engagement.

-- Influencer Credibility – In addition, it adds relatability and trust, enhancing the campaign’s effectiveness.
+- Influencer Credibility – It adds relatability and trust, which makes the campaign more effective.

 Key Takeaway: